MadhawaRathnayaka/.github/profile/README.md

 ---

 ## **About Us**
-Aztra is a dynamic software company based in Trincomalee, Sri Lanka.
-Founded by a group of visionary friends from the Trincomalee campus of Eastern University, Sri Lanka, Aztra has grown into a hub of innovation and technology.

-We specialize in providing custom software development services and take pride in our growing line of proprietary software products.
-With a mission to revolutionize the tech landscape of Sri Lanka, Aztra is on its journey to becoming one of the nation’s leading technology companies.
+Aztra is a dynamic software company in Sri Lanka.We build innovative software solutions that help businesses grow and scale.
+Our expertise spans web applications, mobile development, and cloud-based services, delivering technology that drives your success.

 ## **Our Mission**
 "To build impactful software products that drive positive changes and improve everyday lives."